A hybrid discrete-continuum modelling approach to explore the impact of T-cell infiltration on anti-tumour immune response: Hybrid discrete-continuum model

 while

-Here, $\mathbf{x_{cm}}\in \Omega$ is the initial centre of mass of the tumour, which is computed as
+Here, $\mathbf{x}_{\text{cm}}\in \Omega$ is the initial centre of mass of the tumour, which is computed as

 where $\rho_n^0$ is the initial number of tumour cells.
-Moreover, $\mathbb{1}_{\Omega_m}$ and $\mathbb{1}_{\Omega_c}$ are the indicator functions of the sets $\Omega_m$ and $\Omega_c$, respectively.
+Moreover, $\mathbb{1}_{\Omega_\text{m}}$ and $\mathbb{1}_{\Omega_\text{c}}$ are the indicator functions of the sets $\Omega_\text{m}$ and $\Omega_\text{c}$, respectively.
 Note that, in the definition of sets $\Omega_\text{c}$ and $\Omega_\text{m}$, we are supposing that the radius $R$ is fixed and, therefore, the two sets do not change over time.
-This is coherent with the fact that, as mentioned earlier, tumour-cell movement is neglected.\\

-Abstracting from the ‘immunoscore'-based classification of tumours recalled in Section~\ref{introduction}, throughout the article we will classify different tumour scenarios depending on the value of $I$ at the end of numerical simulations, \textit{i.e.} the quantity In particular, scenarios for which the value of $I^f$ is low will be classified as ‘cold tumour scenarios’; scenarios with an intermediate value of $I^f$ will be classified as ‘altered tumour scenarios’, which will then be further classified as ‘altered-immunosuppressed tumour scenarios’ or ‘altered-excluded tumour scenarios’ based on the distribution of T cells at the centre and margin of the tumour; finally, scenarios characterised by a high value of $I^f$ will be classified as ‘hot tumour scenarios’.
+This is coherent with the fact that, as mentioned earlier, tumour-cell movement is neglected.\\ Abstracting from the ‘immunoscore'-based classification of tumours recalled in Section~\ref{introduction}, throughout the article we will classify different tumour scenarios depending on the value of $I$ at the end of numerical simulations, \textit{i.e.} the quantity In particular, along the lines of \cite{galon2019approaches}, scenarios for which the value of $I^f$ is low will be classified as ‘cold tumour scenarios’; scenarios with an intermediate value of $I^f$ will be classified as ‘altered tumour scenarios’, which will then be further classified as ‘altered-immunosuppressed tumour scenarios’ or ‘altered-excluded tumour scenarios’ based on the distribution of T cells at the centre and margin of the tumour; finally, scenarios characterised by a high value of $I^f$ will be classified as ‘hot tumour scenarios’.
 This tumour classification is illustrated by the schematics presented in Fig.~\ref{fig:immunoscore_schema}.

 The strategies used to model the dynamics of the cells and the chemoattractant when $d=1$ are described in detail in the following subsections, and are also schematically illustrated in Fig.~\ref{fig:my_label}.
 Analogous strategies are used in the case where $d=2$.